n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

   - "Nga,Asat,Halant"
   - "Mon Nga,Asat,Halant"

+In the Myanmar (or Burmese) language, "Nga" is the only "Kinzi"-forming consonant.
+"Mon Nga" can form a "Kinzi" in the Mon language, and "Ra" can form a "Kinzi" in Sanskrit written with the Myanmar script.

 ![Kinzi composition](/images/myanmar/myanmar-rphf.png)

 #### 3.4 pref ####

 The `pref` feature replaces pre-base-consonant glyphs with any special forms.
+In Myanmar, this can include variant forms for the left-side matras "Sign E" (`U+1031`) or "Shan Sign E" (`U+1084`).

 #### 3.5: blwf ####

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
-Myanmar includes several below-base consonant
+Myanmar includes several below-base-consonant forms, including medial consonants and below-base dependent vowel (matra) signs.
-forms:

-Because Myanmar incorporates the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants may potentially match a `blwf` substitution; therefore, both cases must be tagged for comparison.
-Note that this is not necessarily the case in other Indic scripts that use a different `BLWF_MODE_` shaping characteristic.
+The below-base forms feature is applied only to glyphs occuring after the base consonant.

 ![Raphala composition](/images/myanmar/myanmar-raphala.png)